bmiftah/DSP_Person_ReID/README.md

 Python 3.6, Pytorch 2.0
 ## Training the model
-use the below command to pass comman line argument to the main.py , inlcuding dataset path , and other parameters
+use the below command to run by passing command line argument to the main.py , inlcuding dataset path , and other parameters

 !python main.py -d market -b 48 -j 4 --epochs 50 --log logs/market/ --combine-trainval --step-size 40 --data-dir Market-1501